-- Gift of Life is a national, public, not-for-profit registry facilitating transplants for patients in the United States and abroad.
+- Gift of Life is a public, not-for-profit marrow and blood stem cell donor registry facilitating transplants for patients throughout the United States and abroad.

 - Tissue type is inherited, like eye or hair color.
 The best chance of finding a genetic match lies with those of similar race and ethnicity.